bonchondev/vite-go-inertia-solid/README.md

 # Gonertia Solid Example

-This is a template for start using the [Golang Inertia Adapter](https://github.com/romsar/gonertia) using Svelte 4
+This is a template for start using the [Golang Inertia Adapter](https://github.com/romsar/gonertia) using Solid

 1. Create public folder at root of project
 2. build it once with npm/pnpm/etc